-Love Your Little Yarn Shop: Fibre Space
+Love Your Local Yarn Shop: Fibre Space

 Danielle Romanetti is the owner of the Fibre Space shop and has been knitting since the age of six or so.
 Originally from Pittsburgh, Pennsylvania, Danielle created Knit-a-Gogo Inc. in October 2006, which offered knitting classes and events in the D.C. metro area.
 In July 2009, Danielle moved to the next natural step: a full-service little yarn shop called Fibre Space, in Alexandria, Virginia.